 Surgical Techniques for Meniscus Tear

-- Partial Meniscectomy: using an arthroscope, doctors can cut away parts of the meniscus that would not be able to heal on their own or with stitches.
-The parts that are cut away are damaged or injured tissues that are causing pain by lingering in the body and not serving their proper function of cushioning.
+- Partial meniscectomy: By far, the most common meniscus surgery.
+Using an arthroscope, doctors can cut away or remove parts of the meniscus that would not be able to heal on their own or with stitches.

-The burgeoning field of regenerative medicine offers new hope to patients suffering from meniscus tears.
-These therapies work particularly well on soft tissue, which gives them an advantage for repairing this specific injury.
+The burgeoning field of Regenerative Medicine and Cell-Based Proceduresoffers new hope to patients suffering from meniscus tears.
+These therapies work particularly well on soft tissue, which gives them an advantage in repairing this specific injury.
 There are two types of regenerative therapy offered at CELLAXYS:

-- Stem Cell Therapy: stem cell therapy begins with taking cells from a patient’s fat tissue, blood cells, or bone marrow.
+- Autologous Stem Cell Procedures: Autologous stem cell procedures begin with taking cells from a patient’s adipose (fat) tissue, blood cells, or bone marrow.
 These cells are then processed so that they are concentrated and reinjected into the injury site.
 These cells contain healing properties that the body is already using naturally to repair minor damages.
 Increasing the concentration of these cells could lead to a faster recovery.

 - Platelet-Rich Plasma (PRP) Therapy: this form of therapy begins with a simple blood draw.
 The patient’s blood is then placed in a centrifuge to isolate the platelets from other components in the blood.
 Once the solution is processed, it is injected into the injury site.
-Platelets contain proteins and healing factors that the body already uses to repair damage.
+Platelets contain proteins and healing factors, namely 10 different growth factors, that the body uses to repair damaged tissue.
 Undergoing this form of therapy can allow an injury or tear to heal more quickly with an increased amount of healing properties.